 A research degree offers students an opportunity to foster their capacity for independent research and critical thought.
 It also allows students to explore an area of interest and so understand and solve theoretical and practical problems within the field.
 Undertaking a research degree can enhance a student’s written and oral communication skills and a PhD is almost always a formal requirement for an academic post.

-There is no specific course content as such.
-You are expected to take research training modules that are supported by the School which focus on quantitative and qualitative research methods, and include participatory action research, arts-based research methods and multimodal interaction analysis, for example.
+You are expected to take research training modules that are supported by the School.
+These modules focus on quantitative and qualitative research methods, and include participatory action research, arts-based research methods and multimodal interaction analysis, for example.
 Students will be provided with the SSESW PhD student training and engagement programme at the start of the academic year.
 You are also expected to carry out your research under the guidance of your supervisor.

-Over the course of study you can attend postgraduate skills training organised by the Graduate School.
+Over the course of study, you can attend postgraduate skills training organised by the Graduate School.
 This training contributes to your training record which may be discussed at your annual progress reviews (APR).

 You will normally register, in the first instance, as an 'undifferentiated PhD student' which means that you have satisfied staff that you are capable of undertaking a research degree.
 The decision as to whether you should undertake an MPhil or a PhD is delayed until you have completed 'differentiation'.

-Differentiation takes place about 9-12 months after registration for full time students and about 18-30 months for part time students: You are normally asked to submit work to a panel of up two academics and this is followed up with a formal meeting with the ‘Differentiation Panel’.
-The Panel then make a judgement about your capacity to continue with your study based on the feasibility of your research design and commitment.
+The Panel will make a judgement about your capacity to continue with your study based on the feasibility of your research design and commitment.
 Sometimes students are advised to revise their research objectives or to consider submitting their work for an MPhil qualification rather than a doctoral qualification, but this outcome is very rare.

-To complete with a doctoral qualification you will be required to submit a thesis of approx 80,000 words and you will be required to attend a viva voce [oral examination] with an external and internal examiner to defend your thesis.
+To complete a doctoral qualification, you will be required to submit a thesis of approximately 80,000 words.
+You will defend your thesis at a viva voce [oral examination] with an external and internal examiner.

 A PhD programme runs for 3-4 years full-time or 6-8 years part-time.
-Students can apply for a writing up year should it be required.
+Students can apply for a writing up year (thesis only) should it be required.

-The PhD is open to both full and part time candidates and is often a useful preparation for a career within academia or consultancy.
+The PhD is open to both full and part-time candidates and is useful preparation for a career within academia or consultancy.

-Full time students are often attracted to research degree programmes because they offer an opportunity to pursue in some depth an area of academic interest.
+Full-time students are often attracted to research degree programmes because they offer an opportunity to pursue an area of academic interest in some depth.

-The part time research degree is an exciting option for professionals already working in the education field who are seeking to extend their knowledge on an issue of professional interest.
+A part time research degree is an exciting option for professionals already working in the education field who are seeking to extend their knowledge on an issue of professional interest.
 Often part time candidates choose to research an area that is related to their professional responsibilities.

 If you meet the Entry Requirements, the next step is to check whether we can supervise research in your chosen area.
-We only take students to whom we can offer expert research supervision from one of our academic staff.
-Therefore, your research question needs to engage with the research interests of one of our staff.
+We only take students to whom we can offer expert research supervision from our academic staff.
+Your research question needs to engage with the research interests of one of our staff.

 Please review the eligibility criteria on the webpages.
-If you believe that you meet these criteria then follow the steps below:
+If you believe that you meet these criteria, then follow the steps below:

 Using the School filter option within our ‘Find A PhD Supervisor Tool’ (https://www.qub.ac.uk/courses/postgraduate-research/find-a-phd-supervisor/), select ONE potential supervisor from our list of Academic Staff and send an email containing:

-a brief CV (1-2 pages maximum)
+a brief CV (1-2 pages maximum);

-a concise statement that you are interested in studying for a PhD, stating when you would start, and how you would plan to fund the research
+a concise statement that you are interested in studying for a PhD, stating when you would start, and how you would plan to fund the research;

-a brief statement of the research question or interest, and how you think the question could be investigated
+a brief statement of the research question or interest, and how the question could be investigated.

-Our academic staff welcome approaches from prospective students; staff can liaise with applicants to develop a research proposal of mutual interest.
+Our academic staff welcome approaches from prospective students.
+Staff can liaise with applicants to develop a research proposal of mutual interest.
 The potential supervisor should get back to you within a couple of weeks.
 They may invite you to meet with them or they may invite you to apply formally.

-If you have difficulty identifying or contacting an appropriate supervisor, please contact our Director of Graduate Studies, Professor Alison MacKenzie or the SSESW PGR Team (email: firstname.lastname@example.org) who will be happy to help.
+If you have difficulty identifying or contacting an appropriate supervisor, please contact our Director of Graduate Studies, Professor Alison MacKenzie or the SSESW PGR Team (email: firstname.lastname@example.org or email@example.com) who will be happy to help.

 For part-time study – the closing date for this option is 31st August each year.

-For full-time study (self-funding) – for those full time candidates who do not wish to compete for a studentship or who are not eligible to compete for a studentship the closing date is 31st August each year.
+Full-time study (self-funding): full-time candidates who do not wish to compete for a studentship or who are not eligible to compete for a studentship the closing date is 31st August each year.

-For full-time study and application for a scholarship/award; please be aware that awards are only available to full time students.
+For full-time study and application for a scholarship/award - please be aware that awards are only available to full-time students.
 Candidates wishing to apply for scholarships available within the School must apply for full-time study at the same time.
-Available scholarships and closing dates are detailed on the School's Scholarships web page: http://www.qub.ac.uk/schools/ssesw/Study/Scholarships/
+Available scholarships and closing dates are detailed on the Find A PhD page: https://www.qub.ac.uk/Study/PostgraduateStudy/

 Assessment processes for the Research Degree differ from taught degrees.
 Students will be expected to present drafts of their work at regular intervals to their supervisor who will provide written and oral feedback; a formal assessment process takes place annually.